• the type of personal information we collect and hold;

 20. Quality of Personal Information

-We take reasonable steps in the circumstances to ensure that the personally-identifiable information that we collect is accurate, up-to-date and complete.
+We take reasonable steps in the circumstances to ensure that the Personal Information that we collect is accurate, up-to-date and complete.
 We also take reasonable steps in the circumstances to ensure that the personally-identifiable information we use or disclose is, having regard to the purpose of the use or disclosure, accurate, up-to-date, complete and relevant.

 21. Data Security